marcossilvestrini/learning-lpic-3-305-300/README.md

 ## Usage

-Use this repository for get learning about LPIC2 202-450 exam
+Use this repository for get learning aboutLPIC-3 305-300 exam

 <p align="right">(<a href="#readme-top">back to top</a>)</p>